francoisp/rosettable/readme.md

 ## Caveat

 This app adds an optional column named pgrti on the fly to any mysql table for which you add a trigger in postgres.
-This means that if you have inserts that do not specify the columns in your MySQL schema you'll need to edit some statements like this:
+This means that if you have inserts that do not specify the columns in your MySQL schema you'll need to edit some statements; for example:

 ```
 INSERT INTO employee VALUES (DEFAULT, 'MYSQLINSERT--',2);